JamesWTruher/PowerShell/docs/testing/TestRelease.md

 I suggest that we follow the current process that we have for taking changes in Git back to SD and then run our full tests against private builds.
 I propose the following:

+    1 A private enlistment is created
+    2 The private changes from Git are applied onto that enlistment 3 A full build is created
+        1 if that full build fails, we should reject the PR 4 5 nebula systems should be reserved for test and the private build installed on them 1 WTT client must be installed on the system as we will be using our current lab 5 each system will have one test workflow executed on it, for each of the test types we currently have (BVT/DRT/FEATURE/RI/Milestone)